lucascprazeres/lucascprazeres/README.md

 If you don't know me yet, nice to meet you!
 My Lucas and i'm a brazilian junior developer 🇧🇷

-Here it comes some facts about me
+Here it comes some facts about me:

 ◆ I ❤️ JavaScript and also TypeScript